 Gedmatch (Part 2)

 Gedmatch offers powerful tools to analyse your DNA matches.
 This presentation will explore some of the tools available on the site and how to use them to explore your matches and discover how they might be connected.

 Knowing if a match is on your mother’s or father’s side is very helpful in working out your connection and finding the common ancestors.
 But how can you tell whether a match is maternal or paternal?
 Testing one or both of your parents is the best way, but what if you cannot test your parents?
 The presentation suggests some other techniques and strategies to use, including phasing tools on Gedmatch.

 Y DNA is a separate DNA test that traces the paternal line.
 Only males can take the Y DNA test to identify ancient origin of the paternal line.
 Testing brothers, uncles and male cousins can also be used to trace any male line in a family tree.
 This two-part presentation provides information about the test, haplogroups, how to interpret results and use it to solve family history questions on paternal lines.

 DNA Genetic Genealogy Study Group

-Convener: Jenny Scammell.
+Convener: Maureen Trotter.
 This new group has been started for intermediate to advanced genetic genealogy users.
 It is a self help group for people who are familiar with DNA terminology and available software tools, and who would like to work in a small study group where participants meet to continue to hone their skills in genetic genealogy.
 Participants will have completed the GSV DNA for beginners classes or have a similar knowledge base.
 The study group will meet on the first Tuesday of the month, 10.00am to 12.00pm.
 Maximum attendees of 14 per meeting.